This town is packed with super-duper scoopers, and any true ice cream addict has to add these Hong Kong ice cream shops spots to their lick list

 Elephant Grounds, 61 Caine Road, Central, Hong Kong, p.
 2535 7155, 半山堅道61號地舖

 The decor at this stylish joint is more fashion boutique than simple scoop shop.
 Combining the best Japanese flavours with Italian flair, the dessert parlour has become Insta-famous for its inspired use of premium ingredients and playful presentation – including fresh fruit parfaits where the ice-cream is served within a Japanese melon, and colourful creations utilising traditional uji-matcha from Kyoto.
 This season – think violet and dulce de leche, darling.
 The hero on the menu which is a personal favourite of ours is the edible lavender gelato.
 It’s rich in texture and not cloyingly sweet with a slight tinge of aromatic lavandula, and the scent is enough to drive you downtown to the spa.

-Sea Salt Milk Caramel Crunch Liquid Nitrogen Ice Cream at Lab Made
+Sea Salt Milk Caramel Crunch Liquid Nitrogen Ice Cream at Lab Made (NOW CLOSED)

 Serving freshly made ice-cream using liquid nitrogen, Lab Made uses this rapid freezing procedure to eliminate chemicals and additives from ice crystals that form during production, thus making the texture smoother and the taste much creamier.
 The variety of flavours are mostly influenced by foods that founder, Ronnie Cheng grew up with and many of us locals can identify with too, like Purple Rice (which will remind you of tong shui) and the Sea Salt Milk Caramel Crunch – an oh so HK-style indulgent taste sensation.

 Read all about the vegan options at Lab Made.

 Lab Made, 6 Brown Street, Tai Hang, Causeway Bay, Hong Kong, p.
 9355 4476, 大坑布朗街6號地下